Optimal Measurement of Drone Swarm in RSS-based Passive Localization with Region Constraints: Introduction

-This kind of measurement configuration problem has attracted much attention in decades.
-The CRLB matrix and the Fisher information matrix (FIM) are commonly used as the evaluation standards for designing such configurations \cite{ucinski}.
-Specifically, three optimal criterions have been widely used to help calculate the optimal sensor-target geometries.
-They are E-optimality criterion (minimizing the maximum eigenvalue of CRLB matrix), D-optimality criterion (maximizing the determinant of FIM) and A-optimality criterion (minimizing the trace of CRLB matrix).
-There is a rapidly growing research concerned with the optimal RSS sensor-target geometry problem \cite{5416784,8698828,zhao2013optimal,9701664}.
-In \cite{5416784}, authors proposed closed form optimal sensor-target geometry of two and three sensors with inconsistent sensor-target ranges.
-In \cite{8698828}, the optimal geometries were acquired using a resistor network method in a three-dimension (3D) case.
-In \cite{zhao2013optimal}, necessary and sufficient conditions of optimal placements in two-dimension (2D) and 3D were proved using frame theory.
-It shows that in the equal weight case, optimal geometry of the sensors is just at the verticies of a $m$ sided regular polygon, $m$ being the number of sensors.
-In \cite{9701664}, a alternating direction method of multipliers (ADMM) framework was proposed to find the optimal sensors placement.
+There is a rapidly growing research concerned with the optimal RSS sensor-target geometry problem \cite{5416784,8698828,zhao2013optimal,9701664} based on the above criterions.
+In \cite{5416784}, authors proposed closed-form optimal sensor-target geometry of two or three sensors with inconsistent sensor-target ranges.
+In \cite{8698828}, optimal geometries were acquired using a resistor network method in a three-dimension (3D) scenario.
+In \cite{zhao2013optimal}, necessary and sufficient conditions of optimal placements in two-dimension (2D) and 3D scenarios were proved using frame theory.
+It showed that in the equal weight case, optimal geometry of the sensors is just at the verticies of a $m$ sided regular polygon, $m$ being the number of sensors.
+In \cite{9701664}, an alternating direction method of multipliers (ADMM) framework was proposed to find the optimal sensors placement.
 However, these works were all limited to the optimal geometry without deployment region constraints.
-Note that for UAVs in passive geolocation, region constraints can not be negligible due to such constraints as terrain, security, and flying speed factors.
+Note that for UAVs in passive geolocation, region constraints can not be negligible due to such constraints as terrain, security, and max flying speed.